i-rinat/freshplayerplugin/README.md

 License
 =======

 The MIT License.
-See LICENSE.MIT for full text.
+See `LICENSE` file for full text.

+Directory `3rdparty/` contains source code from 3rd parties which can be distributed under other license terms.
+See source code for details.